FlavScents AInsights Entry for Amyris Wood Oil (CAS: 8015-65-4)

 - Material Type: Natural complex material (essential oil)

-- Source: Derived from the wood of the Amyris balsamifera tree, native to Haiti and other Caribbean regions.
+- Source: Derived from the wood of the Amyris balsamifera tree

-Amyris wood oil is a natural complex material, primarily obtained through steam distillation of the wood of the Amyris balsamifera tree.
-It is often used as a substitute for true sandalwood oil due to its similar olfactory characteristics, although it is chemically distinct.
-The oil is composed of a variety of sesquiterpenes and alcohols, which contribute to its unique scent profile.
+Amyris wood oil is a natural complex material, primarily sourced from the wood of the Amyris balsamifera tree.
+It is often referred to as West Indian sandalwood oil, although it is not botanically related to true sandalwood.
+The oil is characterized by its sesquiterpene alcohols, which contribute to its unique fragrance profile.

 Citation hooks: FlavScents; PubChem; FEMA